ujjwal-kr/ram/README.md

 - `ram lx/rv` adds the variable value to the stack for further calculations
 - `ram lx/rv prev` assigns the last stack value to the specified variable.
 - `ram string >> <strings>` assigns value to the strings global variable.
+- `ram var <name>` adds the int hashvar value to the stack.
+- `ram var <name> prev` assigns the last stack value to the specified hash int variable.

 ### vectors
 - `ram vec int >> [1,2,3,4,ints...]` creates a vector and assigns it to the global `vec int` variable.